Employment

 Job Summary:

-The Middle School/Upper School Division Head reports to the Head of School.
-The division head is charged with the comprehensive responsibility of all curricular and non-curricular development/activities involving students and faculty in the Middle and Upper School to create a dynamic learning environment.
-The division head also oversees the hiring and supervision of instructional personnel, including the International Baccalaureate (IB) Coordinator.
+The Lower School Division Head reports to the Head of School.
+The division head is charged with the comprehensive responsibility of curricular and non-curricular development/activities involving students and faculty in the Early Childhood and Lower School, in partnership with the Teaching and Learning office, to create a dynamic learning environment.
+The division head also oversees the hiring and supervision of instructional personnel.

 Essential Duties and Responsibilities: